Dynamical properties of convex cocompact actions in projective space: Expansion implies convex cocompactness

 If either \begin{enumerate}[label=(\roman*)] \item $\Gamma$ is discrete and $\Omega$ is properly convex, or \item $\Gamma$ is uniformly expanding at the faces of $\dee_iC$, \end{enumerate} then $\Gamma$ acts cocompactly on $C$. \end{prop}

-\begin{proof} Danciger-Guéritaud-Kassel \cite{dgk2017convex} give a proof of this fact in the case where $\dee_iC$ contains no segments, which is itself based on an argument of Kapovich, Leeb, and Porti in \cite{klp2014morse} inspired by Sullivan \cite{sullivan1985quasiconformal}.
-Our proof will be based on similar ideas.
+\begin{proof} Danciger-Guéritaud-Kassel give a proof of this fact in the case where $\dee_iC$ contains no segments (see \cite[Lemma 8.7]{dgk2017convex}).
+Their proof is based on work of Kapovich, Leeb, and Porti \cite{klpdomains}, which was in turn inspired by Sullivan \cite{sullivan1985quasiconformal}.
+Our proof will use essentially the same idea.

 We let $d_\P$ denote the angle metric on projective space, and we let $d_H$ denote the metric on $\Gr(k,d)$ induced by Hausdorff distance.

 For any $\eps > 0$, the set

 is compact.
 So, supposing for a contradiction that the action of $\Gamma$ on $C$ is not cocompact, for a sequence $\eps_n \to 0$, there exists $x_n$ so that $\Gamma \cdot x_n$ lies in $C - S_{\eps_n}$.